-The Palliative Care eLearning Program is composed of 2 face-to-face sessions and 6 online modules for collaborative knowledge building.
+The Palliative Care eLearning Program is composed of 2 virtual synchronous online sessions and 6 online modules for collaborative knowledge building.

-The 2 face-to-face small group learning sessions are 3-hours each and provide an introduction to palliative care and symptoms other than pain.
-The sessions are held at the University of Toronto Conference Centre, 89 Chestnut Street.
+The 2 virtual synchronous online sessions are 3-hours each and provide an introduction to palliative care and symptoms other than pain.
+The sessions will be held using an online conferencing platform.

 The web-based modules focus on clinical case scenarios and require participation in asynchronous online discussion.
 Each module is facilitated online by a palliative care expert over 1 month.
 Plan to devote approximately 4 hours per month to online collaborative knowledge building and individual reading.

 Also embedded within the program is a series of interactive formative feedback exercises to help you identify your individual learning needs and to help you translate new knowledge to your practice.

 The program is supported by the Ontario Ministry of Health and Long-Term Care.
 Priority is given to physicians currently practicing in Ontario.
 Please email email@example.com to inquire about registration if not an Ontario physician and we will let you know on Monday, October 5, 2020 if we can accept your registration.